NaskoVasilev/Programming-Fundamentals-May-2018-SoftUni/README.md

 Themes:
  1.C# Introduction and basic syntax
- 2.C# Conditional statement and loops*separate paragraph*
+ 2.C# Conditional statement and loops --hit

  3.Data types and variables
  4.Methods and debugging
  5.Arrays